• Skip to primary navigation

 Vegan Potato Leek Soup Recipe

-Creamy Vegan Potato Leek Soup that is made without cream but using magical cashews instead.
-It’s dairy free, gluten free, good for you deliciousness with lovely notes of fresh thyme and bay simmered in a homemade veggie stock.
-Instant pot and slow cooker methods included.
+This creamy vegan potato leek soup recipe Is made without cream but using rich and creamy cashews instead.
+It’s dairy free, gluten free, healthy and good for you deliciousness with lovely notes of fresh thyme and bay simmered in a homemade veggie stock.
+(Video, Instant pot + slow cooker methods included).

 Vegan Potato Leek Soup